HomeHealth articlesabdominal painFood Poisoning - Symptoms | Causes | Diagnosis | Treatment | Prevention

 How Is Food Poisoning Treated?

-• Antibiotics - For infection caused by bacteria, the doctor will prescribe antibiotics.
+• Antibiotics - For infections caused by bacteria, the doctor will prescribe antibiotics.
 Infection caused by bacteria listeria is treated with IV antibiotics.
-In pregnant women, the infection can affect the baby, so antibiotics have to given promptly.
+In pregnant women, the infection can affect the baby, so antibiotics have to be given promptly.
 Antibiotics will not be effective against food poisoning caused by viruses.

 • Loperamide and Bismuth Subsalicylate - Can help adults with diarrhea.